o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 ## Comparisons \- `compare` {#asset-bundler-command-line-reference-compare}

  The `compare` command is used to take pairs of asset lists as input, perform a comparison operation, and write the result of the comparison as a new asset list\.
-See [Amazon Lumberyard Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for details on comparison operations\.
+See [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/features/packaging/asset-bundler/list-operations.md) for details on comparison operations\.

 ### Options {#asset-bundler-command-line-reference-compare-options}